ubc-library-rc/gephi-palladio/content/01_setup.md

  nav_order: 1
 ---

-## Setup
+## Pre-workshop Setup

-Pre-workshop setup
-Please bring a laptop with Gephi installed before the workshop.
+Please bring a fully charged laptop with Gephi installed before the workshop.

 [https://gephi.org/users/install/](https://gephi.org/users/install/)

+If you have any concerns about meeting this requirement please get in touch with <a href="mailto:eka.grguric@ubc.ca">eka.grguric@ubc.ca</a> or <a href="mailto:allan.cho@ubc.ca">allan.cho@ubc.ca</a>.